poorlyordered/MCPServers/doc/RankingoFLegends_PRD.md

 ### Technology Stack

 **Frontend**
-Vue.js 3 with TypeScript
+- Vue.js 3 with TypeScript
-Vite for build tooling
+- Vite for build tooling and development server
+- Vue Router for client-side routing
+- Pinia for state management
-Vitest for unit testing
+- Vitest for unit testing
-Playwright for end-to-end testing
+- Playwright for end-to-end testing
-ESLint + Prettier for code quality
+- ESLint + Prettier for code quality
-Responsive design for mobile and desktop
+- Responsive design with CSS3 and modern layout techniques

 **Backend and Services**
+- Supabase for:
-- Supabase for authentication, database, and real-time features
+  - Authentication and user management
+  - PostgreSQL database
+  - Real-time subscriptions
+  - File storage
 - RIOT API for player and game statistics
-- Challengermode API for tournament management

 ### Detailed Requirements